laravel-zero/website/README.md

 ### App\Commands

-Laravel Zero provides you with a `app\Commands\HelloCommand.php` command as an example.
+Laravel Zero provides you with a `app\Commands\InspiringCommand.php` command as an example.
 Create a new command using:

 ```bash
 php <your-app-name> make:command <NewCommand>